Show code cell source

 Basic analyses#

 Before using the Generalized Linear Model, or any model, it’s worth taking some time to examine our data and think about what features are interesting and worth capturing.
-As we discussed in the background, the GLM is a model of the neuronal firing rate.
+As Edoardo explained earlier today, the GLM is a model of the neuronal firing rate.
 However, in our experiments, we do not observe the firing rate, only the spikes!
 Moreover, neural responses are typically noisy—even in this highly controlled experiment where the same current was injected over multiple trials, the spike times were slightly different from trial-to-trial.
 No model can perfectly predict spike times on an individual trial, so how do we tell if our model is doing a good job?

 Our objective function is the log-likelihood of the observed spikes given the predicted firing rate.
 That is, we’re trying to find the firing rate, as a function of time, for which the observed spikes are likely.
 Intuitively, this makes sense: the firing rate should be high where there are many spikes, and vice versa.
 However, it can be difficult to figure out if your model is doing a good job by squinting at the observed spikes and the predicted firing rates plotted together.